kuhchung/kuhchung.github.io/pages/Misc.md

     * When you're done, quit the game and do not save :)
     * Make sure the item receiver *does* save.
 Otherwise, they owe you a coke.
 I don't make the rules.
 * Monster roars double as sonic bombs.
 Kind of funny when one Diablos roars another out of the ground, for example.
 * The time of day of the hunt depends on when the quest was posted, not what the time of day is currently in the tavern!
-Very rare occurrence, but it does happen.
+Very rarely do they differ, but it does happen.